 Used Tire News-Usedtires.com-Deerfield Beach, Fl-As with all things automotive and tires safety first.
-Some in the new tire industry, mainly Goodyear, Bridgestone Firestone, and Michelin over recent decades have said and written some nasty things about used tires.
-The tire makers instead of using facts distort reality to paint used tires as potentially unsafe.
+Some in the new tire industry, mainly Goodyear, Bridgestone Firestone, Pirelli and Michelin over recent decades have said and written some nasty things about used tires.
+The tire makers in a concerted effort attacked U.S. sellers of American Used tires in foreign countries.
+They lobbied foreign governments where they owned and operated factories banning the importation of Used Tires.
+The tire makers instead of using facts distort reality to paint used tires as potentially unsafe just because it is used.
 Their main reason is you do not know the history of the tires life.
 We say Bullshit, if the tire is well inspected and came off or out of service only because the owner was sold a set of new tires, there is nothing wrong with reselling a good used tire.
 The EPA states Reuse which when you purchase a safe used tire is reuse is the highest form of tire recycling.

 The National Highway Traffic Safety Administration states that about ten percent of auto accidents are tire-related.
 Most of the time it is the tire owner’s failure to maintain proper tire pressure.